git-pull/tao-of-tmux/manuscript/05-server.md

 is a server is launched and you're really being connected via a client.

 It's just that's streamlined.
 People think, server, they think pain.
-They think time being spent.
+They think time being spent trying and testing configs just to get basic systems online.
 But not with tmux.
-Its server, but in the good way.
+It's a server, but in the good way.

 The server part of tmux is how your sessions are able to stay alive even after your client is detached.